swlew369/Capstone2_Lew/README.md

 **Dataset**

-The following links are the labelled datasets used for Machine Learning in this project in the form of csv files.
+The data in the form of csv files used in this project were too large to upload to Github.

 **Machine Learning**